SHathi28/Ethical-Hacking-Python-Scripts/README.md

    **server.py v1.4**: Add directory traversal functionality to the script to allow the host to navigate through the target's file system.\
 ![reverseShell Screenshot 5](README_Screenshots/reverseShell_Screenshot5.png)

    **server.py v1.5**: Allow the server to upload (work in progress) and download (completed) files from the target machines.
-Pcitured below is the download function.\
+Pictured below is the download function.\
 ![reverseShell Screenshot 6](README_Screenshots/reverseShell_Screenshot6.png)

 2. **reverseShell.py**: Works in conjunction with server.py.
 This script is designed to be placed on the target machine and establish a connection with the command system, waiting to receive commands to execute and send back.